ioos/registry/README.md

 * What happens after I submit my service URL?
    * TODO: Verify that the list below is exactly describing whichever figure we choose to insert above.

-1. Register new data service URL at the NGDC Collection Source table - Day 1, manual
+1. Submit new data service via email to IOOS.Catalog@noaa.gov and include the service URL, point of contact and service affilitation.
+2. The servicThe status of the service will be manually changed from "submitted" to "approved".e URL is manually added to the Service Registry [collection source table] (https://www.ngdc.noaa.gov/docucomp/collectionSource/list?&layout=fluid).
+It is listed as "submitted"
+3. The "submitted" service metadata will be automatically harvested into a [test Web Accessible Folder (WAF)} (http://www.ngdc.noaa.gov/metadata/published/test/NOAA/IOOS/).
+4. If successfully harvested, the test WAF is populated with an ISO metadata record by 0715.
+The WAF is manually checked to verify the harvest has been successful.
+The service status is changed from "submitted" to "approved" in the collection source table.
+5. The production WAF in EMMA is automatically populated on day 3 (day after the status has been changed to "approved") by 0715.
+6. The NGDC Geoportal automatically harvests records from the WAF by 0900.
+5.
+5. The
+5.
+6. The service
+4.
-2. Test metadata harvest happens - by 7:15 am on Day 2, automatic
+5. by Test metadata harvest happens - by 7:15 am on Day 2, automatic
 3. Approval of new data service check status in EMMA - Day 2, manual
 4. WAF is populated with new ISO record - Day 3 by 7:15 am, automatic
 5. Geoportal harvests records from WAF - Day 3 by 9 am, automatic